-But what’s the difference between ETFs and mutual funds, and how can you tell which is right for your personal investment goals?
+How can you tell which is right for your personal investment goals?
 Read on to learn more.

-What’s the Difference Between ETFs and Mutual Funds?
+What’s the difference between ETFs and mutual funds?

-ETFs vs. Mutual Funds: Pros and Cons
+ETFs vs Mutual Funds: Pros and Cons

-Although they’re very similar, understanding the drawbacks and benefits of ETFs and mutual funds can help you decide which type of investment will work best for your goals.
+Although they’re very similar, understanding the drawbacks and benefits of each can help you decide which type of investment will work best for your goals.
 Here’s a brief overview.

 - may allow lower start-up investments.
 In most cases, you can buy a single share of an ETF, which may start at quite a low price depending on their market value that day.
 Mutual funds, on the other hand, generally have a higher required buy-in threshold.

 - may be available at lower fees.
 Although some mutual funds carry low expense ratios, they’re still usually higher than those of ETFs according to the Investment Company Institute.
-(In 2016, actively-managed mutual fund carried an average expense ratio of 0.82%, compared to just 0.23% for ETFs.)
+(In 2016, actively managed mutual fund carried an average expense ratio of 0.82%, compared to just 0.23% for ETFs.)
 Mutual funds may also come with additional fees included in that ratio, which may cover costs like marketing and distribution.

 - provide greater transparency and flexibility in trading.
 ETFs can be traded like stocks on a daily basis, and their holdings are generally disclosed daily.
-Mutual funds, however, can only be bought and sold at the end of the trading day, and rather than market value, they’re priced by Net Asset Value, or NAV, which is an estimated value based on the total number of assets minus the total number of liabilities.
+Mutual funds, however, can only be bought and sold at the end of the trading day.
+Also, rather than market value, they’re priced by Net Asset Value, or NAV, which is an estimated value based on the total number of assets minus the total number of liabilities.

 - allow you to trade without paying commissions.
 If you’re planning on trading your assets on a regular basis, you may benefit from choosing mutual funds over ETFs, since they can be bought and sold without paying additional commissions fees.
-However, some brokerages offer certain ETFs commissions-free, though they may have higher expense ratios than other ETFs on the market.
+However, some brokerages offer certain ETFs commission-free, though they may have higher expense ratios than other ETFs on the market.

 - allow automatic investments and withdrawals.
 If you’re into the idea of automating your investment account, you can set up automatic transactions when you invest in mutual funds through a brokerage like Vanguard.

-On the other hand, if you’ve got a significant chunk of savings you want to put to work for you, buying into an actively-managed mutual fund might make better financial sense, and leave you feeling assured that your investments are in good hands, being regularly re-allocated based on up-to-the-moment market performance.
+On the other hand, if you’ve got a significant chunk of savings you want to put to work for you, buying into actively managed mutual fund might make better financial sense.
+It may leave you feeling assured that your investments are in good hands, being regularly re-allocated based on up-to-the-moment market performance.

 For more information on ETFs, mutual funds, and the basics of investing, check out the following posts here on Crediful:

-Good luck with your investments — and as always, we’ll be here to help as much as we can every step of the way!
+Good luck with your investments, and as always, we’ll be here to help as much as we can every step of the way!